bonedaddy/mesher/README.md

 This makes it easy to review the use of crypto primitives, though to decide whether any product is truly secure, the entire thing must be vetted, not just its use of primitives.

 If you plan to vet this, you should also vet the crates used to do the actual math, and ensure they uphold the security you want.

+Note that mesher doesn't contain _any_ implementations of crypto primitives.
+It uses well-known implementations of Ed25519, X25519, and AES-256-GCM, and always strives to compose them in well-understood and well-studied ways.

 ### Guarantees